-Here I am! business is great, I've loads more training courses and still continue to learn.
-But I couldn't have done it with out all of my wonderful customers over the last 3 years.
+Here I am! business is great, I've done loads more training courses and still continue to learn.
+But I couldn't have done it without all of my wonderful customers over the years.
 Without you I definitely would not be where I am now!
 So Thank you!
 Thank you for helping me turn my passion for photography in to a successful business.

 Photo of me taken by Lee Hatherall Photography.